FindingJohnny/notebook-navigator/README.md

 1. Right-click any folder or tag
 2. Select "Change color" or "Change icon"
-3. Choose from a palette of colors or variety of Lucide icons
+3. Choose from:
+   - **Colors**: A palette of colors for folder/tag highlighting
+   - **Icons**: Lucide icon library with search functionality
+   - **Emojis**: Any emoji character for unique visual identification
 4. To remove, right-click and select "Remove color" or "Remove icon"

+**Emoji Tips:**
+- Type or paste any emoji (🎨, 📚, ⭐, 🔥, etc.) for instant visual organization
+- Recently used emojis are saved for quick access
+- Perfect for project categories, priority levels, or personal organization systems

 ### Custom sort order